 Another paradigm that is reinforced is the notion that you stories from the past, particularly about your parents, are one-sided.
 For example, a therapist might probe into your past and help you see that your relationship issues are a result of your traumatic or neglectful childhood experiences.
 They reinforce the notion that you’re parents “were not there for you.” and further embed the “story” that you were abandoned or abused and thus colludes to blame your past for your present situation.

-There are some excellent theraputic training programs that seek to resolve specific issues such as trauma.
+There are some excellent therapeutic training programs that seek to resolve specific issues such as trauma.
 These training programs have a very niched focus and the best of them will help you work with that specific modality.
 For example, the PACT model of couples therapy is a deep dive into adult attachment, but most of the time you have to be a practicing therapist to join a training like this, which requires 2-3 year masters program beforehand.
 Another good training is Somatic Experiencing.
 This training is a “bottom up” training to help you work with trauma very specifically.
 If you want a trauma specific training, please go back to graduate school and dive into a social work or master’s degree in counseling.

 Here at The Relationship School®, we coach you in the here and now about your relationship life.
 We believe we have a much wider, and deeper, perspective on the human condition.
 We don’t see anyone as broken, nor do we reinforce your stories.
 We challenge your stories and help you see that the greatest lessons in life are found in your pain and we help you see the wisdom in the adversity you have experienced.
 We use the present moment to repattern your relational way of being and we give you tons of tools and tips on how to coach people around their relationship problems.

 What makes our work different than traditional coaching programs?

 Want to become a coach?
 Look online and you can find any number of 8 – 12 week coaching programs where you can become a coach, just by reading and studying material on life coaching.